 Any way you slice it, you can’t go wrong because there’s never been a better bonus on the Chase Sapphire Preferred.
-I just opened the card myself recently before this offer and I’m kicking myself because this is the best offer there’s been for this card.
+I opened the card myself recently before this offer and I’m kicking myself because this is the best offer there’s been for this card.

-At a bare minimum, this bonus is worth $1,000 toward travel + $50 toward groceries which is a phenomenal value from one card.
+At a bare minimum, this bonus is worth $1,250 toward travel which is a phenomenal value from one card.
 There’s a $95 annual fee, but that pales in comparison to the value you can potentially get.